 “She’s trying, Ann.
 She could have just ignored the news reports…” he begins.

 “She should have!”
 Butterfly snaps.
 “Do you two just want me to scream at you and treat you badly?
 Because until I can find a way to make you pay for what you did to me, that’s all I have for you!”

 “Really, Ann, can’t you just give her a chance?”

-“No, I can’t.
-And I realize that your liver is probably pickled but is your brain pickled, too?
-If I don’t want her calling me Ana, what makes you think I want you calling me Ann?
+“No, I can’t… And I realize that your liver is probably pickled but is your brain pickled, too?
+I clearly told her not to call me Ana, and you’re still calling me Ann!
+I fucking hate that name and it’s only going to piss me off even more!
 My name is Dr. Steele, or are you too busy swimming in whiskey to hear me?”
 Call her Dr. Steele, Morton.
 Call her Dr. Steele.
 I’m a witness, you won’t win this one.

-She did something at that moment that caused my entire security staff to blush and turn away.
-She untied her beautiful dress and dropped it to the floor.
-She is standing there with her back to the Mortons so they can see her brand.
-“Butterfly!”
-She looks up at me and I can see that she is fighting the tears.
+She does something at that moment that causes my entire security staff to blush and turn away.
+She unties her beautiful dress and drops it to the floor.
+She’s standing there with her back to the Mortons so they can see her brand.

 “Steve!”
 Mini-Morton yells as she rushes to his side.

 “You spineless, drunken worm—don’t you ever touch me again!”
 Butterfly hisses.